Hyslop Sports Center

 The arena holds 4,500 spectators and opened in 1951.
 Hyslop Sports Center is named in honor of William Kenneth Hyslop (1885–1981), a 1906 graduate of the University of North Dakota and major benefactor to the university.

 The center was primarily used for basketball and volleyball until the Betty Engelstad Sioux Center opened in 2004.
 The building's first indoor pool was added in 1955.
 The center is used principally for indoor track and field and swimming and diving.

+The building is slated for demolition in the summer of 2024.